mongock/flamingock-docs/site/v1/migration/migration.md

 ## Best practices

-- **Use the Operation classes in favour of persisted objects in your ChangeUnits** Although Mongock provides a powerful mechanism that allows you to inject any dependency you wish to your ChangeUnits, these are considered the source of truth and should treated like static resources, once executed shouldn't be changed.
+- **Use the Operation classes in favour of persisted objects in your ChangeUnits** Although Flamingock provides a powerful mechanism that allows you to inject any dependency you wish to your ChangeUnits, these are considered the source of truth and should treated like static resources, once executed shouldn't be changed.

   With this in mind, imagine the scenario you have the class `Client` that represents a table in your database.
 You create a ChangeUnit which uses the field `name` of the client.
 One month later, you realise the field is not needed anymore and decide to remove it.
 If you remove it, the first ChangeUnit's code won't compile.
 This leaves you with two options: either remove/update the first ChangeUnit or keep the unneeded field `name`.
 Neither of which is a good option.

   An example for MongoDB would be to use MongoTemplate in favour of using Repository classes directly to perform the migrations.

 - **High Availability Considerations:**
-  In a distributed environment where multiple nodes of the application are running, there are a few considerations when building migrations  with Mongock:
+  In a distributed environment where multiple nodes of the application are running, there are a few considerations when building migrations  with Flamingock:

   - **Backwards compatible ChangeUnits**
   While the migration process is taking place, the old version of the software is likely to still be running.
 During this time, it can happen that the old version of the software is dealing with the new version of the data.
 Scenarios where the data is a mix between old and new versions could also occur.
 This means the software must still work regardless of the status of the database.
 It can be a detriment to High Availability if ChangeUnits are  non-backward-compatible ChangeUnits.